fabio-alfieri/mutation_compensation/README.md

 ## Cancer genomes tolerate deleterious coding mutations through somatic copy-number amplifications of wild-type regions

+For any questions regarding the code and/or data, please contact with Fabio Alfieri (fabio.alfieri@ieo.it).

 [comment]: <> (Replace with the correct DOI)
 [comment]:[![](https://img.shields.io/badge/doi-10.1101/2021.02.13.429885-rec.svg)](https://doi.org/10.1101/2021.03.13.429885)